Installation

 $ cd stormpy

-or for the latest release use (remember to use the correct version):
+or for the latest release use the stable branch:

 $ cd stormpy

-Build stormpy in develop mode using your favourite python distribution way of installing: e.g.:
+Build stormpy in using your favourite python distribution way of installing: e.g.:

 Optional build arguments